-The company and its employees, officers, and directors must comply with all laws and regulations applicable to national and multinational export, re-export or import of goods, services, and technology.
+The Company and its employees, officers and directors must comply with all laws and regulations applicable to national and multinational export, re-export or import of goods, services and technology.
 The export of certain goods services or technology may require a specific export authorization or license.
-Such an "export" may occur by disclosing technology to a non-U.S. person located in the U.S. or abroad.
+Such an "export" may occur by disclosing technology to a non-U.S. person located in the United States or abroad.

 In addition, some technology, goods, and services are prohibited from being shipped or provided to certain countries, persons, and government entities.
-In certain circumstances, persons are prohibited from investing or transacting business with designated countries or entities.
+In addition, in certain circumstances, persons are prohibited from investing or transacting business with designated countries or entities.

-If you are providing export controlled goods, technology, or services to persons or entities located outside the U.S or to a non-U.S. person or foreign national, refer to the company Export Compliance Policy, and raise any questions with the company export compliance administrator or legal counsel.
+If you are providing export controlled goods technology or services to persons or entities located outside the U.S or to a non-U.S. person or foreign national, refer to the Company Export Compliance Policy, and raise any questions with the Company Export Compliance Administrator or Legal Counsel.